Scholarships & Aid

 Mabel Jarvis Leib Scholarship

 Floyd I. Leib, a professor in the Department of Physics, retired in 1967.
 A scholarship in his name, Floyd Leib, is awarded in the Department of Physics.
-The family endowed a second scholarship in the Department of Mathematics to honor his wife, Mabel Jarvis Leib.
+The family endowed a second scholarship in the Department of Mathematics and Statistics to honor his wife, Mabel Jarvis Leib.
 To be awarded to a student in mathematics education.

 Thomas H. Stark Memorial Scholarship.